-1. To display the Tree view, click on the Tree tab at the bottom of the MegAlign Pro window.
+1. Click on the Tree tab at the bottom of the MegAlign Pro window.
+Press Neighbor Joining: BIONJ and then OK to calculate the tree.

-The Tree view is calculated using the current Distance metric.
-In Part D, you chose the Tamura-Nei (1993) distance metric, so this is the metric on which the current Tree view is based.
+The Tree view is calculated using the current Distance metric which is currently the default value Tamura-Nei (1993).